Kamado, Ceramic, Egg Smokers And Grills: Buying Guide, Reviews, And Ratings

-Another thing to keep in mind before you buy: Because they are expensive many manufacturers sell kamados bare bones.
-A lot of the necessary tools, like the deflector plate for indirect cooking, cost extra on some models.
+Another thing to keep in mind before you buy: Because they are expensive many manufacturers sell bare bones kamados.
+A lot of the necessary tools, like the absolutely necessary deflector plate for indirect cooking and smoking, cost extra on some models.
 So when shopping, make sure you are clear on exactly what is included and what is not.

 Keeping the temp down on these babies can also be tricky.
 Kamados can soak up a lot of heat, and once they are hot they are very slow to cool because they hold so much heat, so if you overshoot your target temp, it takes a while to get back to where you want it.
 Sterling Ball of BigPoppaSmokers.com says "It's like stopping a semi.
 You've got to brake early."